HEARTBREAK: Takeaways from the Chicago Bears' afternoon game against the Washington Commanders

 The play was called back by an illegal formation on Darnell Wright.
 That penalty was followed by a false start by Teven Jenkins.

 Washington's defensive front is talented.
-Da'Ron Payne and Jer'Zahn Newton provided consistent pressure and the the Bears were never able to get into a rhythm in the passing game nor did they ever establish the run.
+Da'Ron Payne and Jer'Zahn Newton provided consistent pressure and the Bears were never able to get into a rhythm in the passing game nor did they ever establish the run.

 Swift's long touchdown run was a great play call that busted through.
 It took forever to get to that point.
-Washington was making live difficult for the Bears, and it made matters worse when starting left tackle Braxton Jones left the game in the second quarter and was ruled out with a knee injury.
+Washington was making life difficult for the Bears, and it made matters worse when starting left tackle Braxton Jones left the game in the second quarter and was ruled out with a knee injury.
 Jenkins was injured in the fourth quarter, too, holding his left knee.

 That put rookie third round pick Kiran Amegadije in at left tackle and Bill Murray at guard.
 That was just a rough day at the office for the Bears' front.